-The OAC operating programs support Ontario-based, not-for-profit organizations and for-profit book and magazine publishers that meet the assessment criteria for on-going support.
+Ontario Arts Council (OAC) operating grant programs support Ontario-based, not-for-profit organizations and for-profit book and magazine publishers that meet the assessment criteria for ongoing support.

 The guide includes the following: